CONFERENCE PROGRAM AND SPEAKERS

 This experiential/didactic workshop, for beginning and advanced play therapy supervisors, will focus on best practices and methods of self-reflection by the supervisee and supervisor, relevant research, and differences of CBPT supervision from other theories.
 Participants can share cases as time permits.

-Empirical Foundations of CBPT: Research and its implications for CBPT, 2.5 CE
+Empirical Foundations of CBPT, 2.5 CE

 Sandra Russ, Ph.D.